 Frame and Geometry

-All FX bikes come with an aluminum frame, available in XS-XXL sizes, but with forks made of different materials – steel, aluminum, or carbon.
+All FX bikes have an aluminum frame and are available in XS-XXL sizes.
+The forks are made of steel, aluminum, or carbon.

-FX Sport bikes have a high-end carbon frame with a carbon fork, resulting in lower weight and better riding comfort due to carbon’s ability to absorb road vibrations.
+FX Sport bikes have a high-end carbon frame and carbon fork, which results in lower weight and better riding comfort due to carbon’s ability to absorb road vibrations.

 Their geometry also differs slightly.
 Despite the name suggesting a more performance-oriented geometry, the FX Sport is surprisingly more relaxed, allowing you to sit more upright.